Jumia/techblog/_blog_categories/general.md

 menu-position: 10
 ---

-We collect here all articles that cannot be classified under any other categories.
+Here you will find all content that cannot be classified under any other category.